CHN-guanxinyu/keene/README.md

 ## Implicitors
-We can easily use more chained calls,for example:
+We can easily use more chained calls, for example:
 ### SparkSql
 ```scala
 object Foo extends App with SimpleSpark{